 Each platform is built for a different job.
 Tools like Outreach and Salesloft are designed as standalone command centers for large, enterprise teams with dedicated operations staff.
 A platform like Apollo is fundamentally a contact database with sequencing features attached.
 And Mixmax is built for one primary purpose: sales execution.
 It helps reps book meetings and close deals without ever leaving Gmail.
 Understanding the core job of each tool is the first step to making the right choice for your team.
 It’s the difference between buying a tool that sales ops manages and buying a tool that reps actually use.

-Mixmax: For sales execution inside Gmail
+Mixmax: For Sales Execution Inside Gmail

 Mixmax is built for sales teams who live in Gmail and need to move faster.
 Its job is to help reps turn inbox activity into meetings and deals.
 Because it works directly inside the inbox instead of a separate app, reps actually use it.
 This drives 90% team adoption in the first week.
 It automates the tedious parts of selling, like logging activities to the CRM and scheduling follow-ups.
 If your goal is to make your current team more productive without forcing them to learn a new system, Mixmax provides the AI-powered workflows to make it happen.